saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 Marcus ran the validation suite: 96% accuracy across 500 test queries.

-"Forty-seven percent to 96% in three weeks," Swapna said.
+"47% percent to 96% in three weeks," Swapna said.

 The room was silent for a moment.
 Then applause.